-- b.
-In determining how many teams advance to the International Finals, each region or country will be represented by one team for every six teams that participate in the regional, national, or other qualifying round.
-For example, if there are six teams participating in a regional round, only the top team will advance to the International Finals.
-If there are ten teams participating in the regional round, the top two teams will advance to the International Finals. - c.
-No individual country may have more than four teams in the International Finals.
-No individual school may have more than two teams in the International Finals. - d.
-With the approval of the Competition Committee and the relevant regional or national round coordinator, a school that hosts a regional or national round and competes in that regional or national round will automatically receive an invitation to advance one team to the International Finals, even if the team from the host school did not otherwise qualify.
-Only one team from a host school may advance to the International Finals. - e.
+- c.
+In determining how many teams advance to the International Finals, each national round will be represented one team for every six teams that participate in the national round.
+For example, if there are six teams participating in a national round, only the top team will advance to the International Finals.
+If there are ten teams participating in a national round, the top two teams will advance to the International Finals.
+A maximum of two teams may advance from a national round to the International Finals. - d.
+No individual country may send more than four teams to the International Finals.
+No individual school may send more than two teams to the International Finals. - e.
+With the approval of the Competition Committee and the relevant regional or national round coordinator, a school that hosts a regional or national round and competes in that regional or national round may receive an invitation to advance one team to the International Finals, even if the team from the host school did not otherwise qualify.
+Only one team from a host school may advance to the International Finals.
+A team from a host school counts toward the maximum number of teams that may advance from a regional or national round. - f.
 In the interest of having the greatest number of countries participating in the Competition, the Competition Committee may establish additional regional or national rounds.